psweens/predai/predai/DOCS.md

     `aggregation` override. `forecast_attr` is used when fetching future values and falls back to `attr` if missing.

-A new sensor with the name **name**_prediction will be created, this will contain two series:
+Predicted values are published as new sensors whose name is derived from `publish_name` (defaulting to the source `name`).
+Each sensor contains two series:
   - **results** contains the time series of the predictions, starts in the past so you can plot corrolation
   - **source** contains the original source data that was used to make the prediction